 Near: Estes Park

-One of the nation's most popular national parks — and celebrating its 100th anniversary in 2015 — has a few options for campgrounds.
+One of the nation's most popular national parks, which celebrated its 100th anniversary in 2015, has a few options for campgrounds.
 We like Glacier Basin for its views of the Continental Divide and easy access to Estes Park's amenities and the shuttles that run through the park, making exploring the park a real cinch!

 Harding Spur Campground, Stagecoach State Park

 Near: Steamboat Springs

 This park is a one-stop recreation destination with excellent hiking and biking trails, birdwatching opportunities, ranger-led activities, beach volleyball and water sports.
 But its reputation for huge, hard-fighting rainbow trout and pike that draws anglers to its waters.
 The largest pike ever caught in Colorado was hooked here, weighing in at 31 pounds, 11 ounces.

 Grand Junction KOA